-In 2018, Colgate moved to a single vendor to support industrial hygiene initiatives.
-This provided us with process simplification, enhanced program effectiveness, and optimized our reporting system.
-In addition, we began transitioning to a new industrial hygiene data system, allowing for deeper analytics.
-Colgate continues to strive to reduce noise, dust, and chemical exposures at our facilities.
-Our goal is to reduce the number of people who must wear hearing protection or chemical cartridge respirators in order to reduce their exposure below the applicable acceptable limit.
-In 2018, we observed a slight uptick in the percentage of employees required to wear mandatory hearing and respiratory protection as compared to 2017:
+Colgate continues to strive to reduce noise, dust and chemical exposures at our facilities.
+Our goal is to reduce the number of people who must wear hearing protection or chemical cartridge respirators to reduce their exposure below the applicable acceptable limit.
+In 2019, we observed improvements in the percentage of employees required to wear mandatory hearing and respiratory protection as compared to 2018:

 % Required to use in 2014 (Baseline)

 While we have not significantly reduced the need to use hearing protection, our toothbrush manufacturing and stand-alone warehouse facilities have eliminated the use of mandatory respiratory protection.
 We continue to push towards reducing mandatory use of hearing and respiratory protection.